Zeno (474-491AD)

 The first coins to be struck for Leo II, were minted in the name of “Leo and Zeno perpetual Augusti”, which date between February 9th and the 17th of November 474AD.
 On January 18th, 474AD, Leo I died.
 However, Leo II had not already been proclaimed co-emperor by his grandfather.
 Since Leo II was only seven years old, which was too young to rule by himself, Ariadne and her mother Verina prevailed upon him to crown Zeno, his father, as co-emperor, which he did on February 9th, 474AD.
 When Leo II became ill and died, Zeno became sole emperor.

 Zeno had to come to terms with the Vandals of King Genseric, who had threatened the sea commercial routes.
-Zeno succeeded in stipulating an “eternal” peace treaty between the Vandals and the Eastern Roman Empire, which allowed the Romans to pay ransoms for the prisoners in Vandal hands and which ended the Vandal persecution of Orthodox Christians in the Vandal territory.
+Zeno stipulated an “eternal” peace treaty between the Vandals and the Eastern Roman Empire, allowing the Romans to pay ransoms for the prisoners in Vandal hands and ending the Vandal persecution of Orthodox Christians in the Vandal territory.

 Monetary System